 Open layouts are becoming more popular with Indian kitchen design.
 With this layout, the kitchen is essentially open from one or more sides, typically connected with the living or dining room or even a combined living and dining area.
 Usually, an open kitchen does away with one partitioning wall, sometimes in favour of a kitchen island or breakfast nook.

-5. This layout can easily accommodate a kitchen island, adding extra counter space to work and eat as well as extra storage area.
+5. This layout can easily accommodate a island kitchen design, adding extra counter space to work and eat as well as extra storage area.
 Alternatively, it could incorporate a breakfast nook, eliminating the need for a dining table in a small house.

 A hybrid layout is essentially taking features of both layout that work for you and incorporating them in your kitchen design.
 There are a few ways to go about combining open and closed layouts for that perfect kitchen design: